 2. The marriage license expires in 60 days.

 3. You can obtain a marriage license from any county in Washington State.
-However, you have to return the signed paperwork back to the county you obtained your license from.
+However, you have to return the signed paperwork back to the same county you obtained your license from.

 If you plan on getting your license from King County (Seattle area), you can view the online marriage license application here.
+This is usually where I recommend getting your license from, as they have a super easy and efficient process.

 Do I Need an Officiant and Witness for My North Cascades Elopement?